Zucchini10/CS102-PROJECT/README.md

 3) If 2 players have the same amount of cards in player card pile, they are both considered majority.
 If all 6 players have the same number of cards from their playercardpiles, they will all be considered to have the majority

-4) There can only be one winner
+4) There will be no situation where players have the same number of points and same number of cards

 Things to Note: